“A Bounty of Homegrown Talent”

 Beginning your career potentially includes many new things: moving to a new city, securing housing and handling your household finances.
 This workshop will help you understand budgeting, credit and building credit and other financial basics to set you on the path for success.

-LinkedIn: Finding Internships and Jobs
+Personal Branding: Finding Internships and Jobs

 LinkedIn is the world’s largest professional networking site with over 500 million members worldwide.
 It’s a powerful platform used by hiring managers, recruiters and professionals to find candidates, showcase their company, network or gain industry knowledge.
 LinkedIn is creating new opportunities for students.
 But, few people are maximizing LinkedIn’s power.
 Workshop topics will include: